-I felt a little old fashioned standing in line at the post office, stack of cards in hand, waiting for my turn to buy Christmas stamps.
+I felt a little old-fashioned standing in line at the post office, a stack of cards in hand, waiting for my turn to buy Christmas stamps.
 I bought the ornament stamps, BTW.
 It seems that in this day and age, fewer and fewer people are sending out cards.

 I used to endlessly scour the stores to pick out the exact card that I thought personified who I was.
 And even though what personified me changed each year, I just knew THE cards when I found them.

 I would sit down on the floor in front of my coffee table, new pen in hand (had to be a new pen),

 cold beer hot chocolate in front of me and write out my cards.
 And not just sign them, actually write a little holiday blurb in each one specific to the intended recipient.